geteduroam/linux-app/technical-docs.md

 ### Redirect
 After parsing the discovery entry and determining that the flow is Redirect, the redirect should be verified whether or not the following holds:

-- The value is a URL
+  * The value is a URL
-- The scheme of the URL is HTTPS or HTTP
+  * The scheme of the URL is HTTPS or HTTP

-If the value is not a URL, or the scheme is not HTTP/HTTPS, the app SHOULD NOT open the url in the browser but should show a friendly error in the UI that the profile is not available.
+If the value is not a URL, or the scheme is not HTTP/HTTPS, the app MUST NOT open the url in the browser but should show a friendly error in the UI that the profile is not available.

 If the scheme of the URL is HTTP it MUST be rewritten to HTTPS.